Here are some of the steps our church has discovered by trial-and-error ithat have helped us slow down, then reverse, a downward giving trend.

 Keeping the lights on in the building won’t get anyone excited about giving.
 Unless they can see a direct connection from keeping the lights on to doing ministry that matters to them.
 As pastors, we see that direct connection regularly.
 But the average church attender doesn’t.
 So we need to make it obvious for them.

-This article was adapted from Pivot 's "9 Ways To Reverse A Downward Giving Trend In An Otherwise Healthy Church"—read more about each of the nine ways in that article.
+This article was adapted from Pivot 's "9 Ways To Reverse A Downward Giving Trend In An Otherwise Healthy Church."
 Used with permission.